 But how much can you make, for real?

-First, it depends on how much effort you want to put, and the clothing items you own.
+It honestly depends on how much effort you want to put, and the clothing items you want to sell.

 You can earn a bit extra, if you have some luxurious items, too.